 Power & Run Time

-This generator features a simple traditional pull-start mechanism and also a convenient and easy-to-use electric starter (battery included).
+This generator can be started via a conventional pull-start mechanism, or a convenient and easy-to-use electric starter (battery included).

 The Electronic Fuel Injection (EFI) system enhances the engine's reliability, lowers fuel consumption, improves startup, reduces servicing, boosts stale fuel resistance, and offers better altitude adaptability.

-With a full tank, the XT8000EFI can operate for around 9.5 hours at 50% load with a full tank (fuel consumption around 0.84 GPH), thanks to its fuel capacity of 8 gallons.
+With a full tank, the XT8000EFI can operate for around 9.5 hours at 50% load (fuel consumption around 0.84 GPH), thanks to its fuel capacity of 8 gallons.

 Sensitive electronics can be safely plugged in the AC outlets, as the XT8000EFI produces a clean sine wave, with a <5% Total Harmonic Disruption (THD).

 The control panel includes the following 5 AC outlets:

 The dimensions of the Generac XT8000EFI, which are L31.8 x W24.7 x H27.1 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+This type of design is ideal for tough environments and heavy outdoor use.

 Since the generator weighs 216.1 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
-However, this lack of maneuverability is compensated by its wheel kit (⌀10") and its folding handle, with which you can conveniently shift it, once it's on the ground.
+Still, once it is on the ground, its wheel kit (⌀10") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

 The Generac XT8000EFI is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.